juliendymendes/juliendymendes/README.md

 🎓Software Engineering Student at [UFMS](https://ufms.br)

+## Explore my portfolio!

+As a web developer it's important to show my work to the world so here's my portfolio website: [https://juliendy.vercel.app/](https://juliendy.vercel.app/)

 ## About me

 I'm a person who highly values ​​collaborative learning and I believe that shared knowledge is the key to personal and professional growth.
 I consider myself open to new ideas and perspectives and I like to get involved in projects that challenge me.